seevogh/seevogh/README.txt

 	 ----------

-If you have feedback, enhancement requests, or would like commercial support for hosting, integrating, customizing, branding, or scaling BigBlueButton, contact us at contact@evogh.com
+If you have feedback, enhancement requests, or would like commercial support for hosting, integrating, customizing, branding, or scaling SeeVogh, contact us at contact@evogh.com